Last updated on .

 Piraeus is the port city of Athens and is just a short metro ride away from the city center.
 For most, it’s just a place to get on and off one of the many cruise ships or ferries that stop there.

 Piraeus is the largest passenger port in Europe and 3rd largest in the world.
 From there, you can catch ferries to nearby islands, such as Aegina, Poros, or Hydra, for a nice, easy day trip.
-For the casual tourist, there isn’t much reason to visit, but for a prolonged stay in Athens, it might be worth a relaxing visit to one of the beautiful harbors to sit and have coffee or an excellent fish dinner.
+For the casual tourist, there isn’t much reason to visit, but for a prolonged stay in Athens, it might be worth a relaxing time at one of the beautiful harbors, having coffee or an excellent fish dinner.

 Pasalimani